 Chapter 7 Probability

-We all use the language of probability in our everyday lives.
-Whether we are talking or thinking about the likelihood, odds, or chance that something will occur, we are using probabilistic language.
+You probably use the language of probability in your everyday life.
+Whether we are talking or thinking about the likelihood, odds, or chance that something will occur, you are using probabilistic language.
 At its core, probability is about whether something is likely or unlikely to happen.

 Probabilities can be thought of as relative frequencies that express how often a given outcome (X) occurs, relative to the number of times it could occur: